 As tempting as it is to copy and paste that image on your blog or elsewhere, and perhaps even manipulate it for your purposes, you need to consider copyright law before doing so.

-Google is a search engine that helps you locate content such as images and photos.
-It isn’t a content depository, and it’s not a collection of public domain or copyright-free works.
+Google is a search engine that helps you locate content such as images, photos and other content.
+It isn’t a content depository.
+Google search engine is not a collection of public domain or copyright-free works.
 Google directs you to images and photos and other online content according to your search criteria.
 Once you find that perfect image or photo, you must treat that image like any other content you find online.

 It’s always prudent to start by assuming that the image is protected by copyright law in your own country and around the world.
 Then do your research.
 Take the necessary effort and steps to determine if the image is protected by copyright and if so, get permission to use it before you use it.
 For tips on copyright and using Google images, see Obtaining Copyright Permission to Use Digital and Online Content.

 Assume that Online Content is Protected by Copyright

 To start your research, you should assume that all online images are protected by copyright.
 If you’re lucky, the copyright owner’s name will be on the image and there will be a link you can click on to contact the copyright owner and ask for permission.
 And of course, the copyright owner will promptly reply.
 But this best case scenario will not always be the scenario you’re facing.

 It may take time, effort and creativity in your research to determine the name of the copyright owner.
 Then you need to investigate whether they’re still alive and when the duration of copyright will expire or whether it has expired.